fyxme/portscanbof/README.md

 For more information about design considerations and OPSEC notes, BLOG TBD.

-**OPSEC note:** Some OPSEC considerations have been incorporated into the tool.
-Nevertheless, needs further improvements, test in a Lab environment before using in PROD.

 ## Usage

 To run the BOFs use the following commands: